Jones Act Lawyer in Florida

 If your injury qualifies for a Jones Act claim, you may be entitled to the following types of compensation:

-• Medical Expenses: Past and future medical care related to your injury, including surgeries, hospital stays, and rehabilitation.
+• Medical Expenses: Past and future medical care related to your injury, including surgeries, hospital stays, rehabilitation, and comprehensive medical documentation to support your claim.

 • Pain and Suffering: Non-economic damages for the physical pain, emotional distress, and mental anguish caused by your injury.